ArvinVeiyon/WFB-ng-for-all/Setup-HOWTO.md

    ```
    With this settings WFB will listen on port 14550 on drone and connect to udp://127.0.0.1:14550 on GS.

-   If you want to override default modulation type (MCS#1, short GI, 40MHz BW, STBC 1)
+   If you want to override default modulation type (MCS#1, long GI, 20MHz BW, STBC 1)
    you can do it for each stream. **Stream settings are independent**.
 You can use different modulation for each of them.
    For example:
    ```